 My son achieved excellent exam results and was accepted by Truro College.
 Although he was excited about his new life, he missed his friends in Kent.

 Six weeks after our move we purchased two kittens from the RSPCA.
 We were informed that six kittens were brought in after their mother abandoned them on a football pitch.
 We visited the kennels to see them.
 All six were given names beginning with F. Flynn was a black male who had bright alert eyes and the fur on his head stood up in spikes..
-He jumped over the other kittens who were sleeping in a basket.
-I decided that he was the one for me.
+He was a lively one and he was the one for me.
 We observed the other kittens and Frankie a black and white male sat at the glass door calling to us.
-His cute expression ensured that we chose him and we took them home.
-I then re-named them both using the unusual surnames of witches.
-The black kitten began to suckle the other who behaved like a mother towards him due to early separation from their own mother.
+His cute expression ensured t we chose him and we took them both home and I re-named them using the unusual surnames of witches.
+The black kitten suckled the other who behaved like a mother towards him due to early separation from their own mother.

 Our new life and its adventures had just begun.